 We now illustrate the use of these tools on five use cases.
 The first example shows how a user might create age ensembles on different archives, and how to visualize the timing of abrupt events with appropriate uncertainty quantification.
 The second example walks through ensemble correlation of age-uncertain records.
-The third introduces the topic of age-uncertain
+The third introduces the topic of age-uncertain calibration in time.

-15 calibration-in-time.
 The fourth provides an example of regional age-uncertain principal components analyses, and the fifth deals with spectral analysis.
-The complete details needed to reproduce these use cases are available in the R Markdown source code for this manuscript, and are elaborated upon with additional detail and customization options in the "vignettes" included within the geoChronR package, as well at http://lipdverse.org/geoChronR-examples/.
+The complete details needed to reproduce these use cases are available in the R Markdown source code for this paper and are elaborated upon with additional detail and customization options in the "vignettes" included within the geoChronR package, as well as at http://lipdverse.org/geoChronR-examples/ (last access: 22 February 2021).